opendistro-for-elasticsearch/sql/docs/user/general/values.rst

 NULL and MISSING Values
 =======================
 ODFE SQL has two ways to represent missing information.
-(1) The presence of the field with a NULL for its value. and (2) the absence of the filed.
+(1) The presence of the field with a NULL for its value. and (2) the absence of the field.

 Please note, when response is in table format, the MISSING value is translate to NULL value.